 To create the halftone dots, first change the selection to a gray color of the following properties: C=0 M=0 Y=0 K=30.
 Then go to Effects > Photoshop Effects > Pixelate > Color Halftone.
 In the settings panel, change the following: Max.
 Radius to 15 and all the Channels to 1.
 Click OK and you should now have a dotty black and white shape.

 Now go to Object > Expand Appearance, and Live Trace the shape with a setting such as Simple Trace or Detailed Illustration that will Ignore White.
 Now Expand the shape and you should have a neatly cut-out dotty print texture.

 Color it white and offset it slightly from the landmass.

 Make a Duplicate of our new halftone dots and color with a strong orange color.
-Then offset again—this creates another layer of dimension to our otherwise flat map.
+Then offset again—this adds another layer of dimension to our otherwise flat map.

 4. How to Illustrate the Points of Interest